Laminar flame speed

 Laminar flame speed is an intrinsic characteristic of premixed combustible mixtures.
 It is the speed at which an un-stretched laminar flame will propagate through a quiescent mixture of unburned reactants.
 Laminar flame speed is given the symbol sL.
-According to the thermal flame theory of Mallard and Le Chatelier, the un-stretched laminar flame speed is dependent on only three properties of a chemical mixture: the thermal diffusivity of the mixture, the reaction rate of the mixture and the temperature through the flame zone:
+According to the thermal flame theory of Ernest-François Mallard and Le Chatelier, the un-stretched laminar flame speed is dependent on only three properties of a chemical mixture: the thermal diffusivity of the mixture, the reaction rate of the mixture and the temperature through the flame zone: